An ardent fan of Dhoni

 Twenty Years Ago

-It was exactly 20 years back that I had to started to blog online.
-Just when we finishing college, in 2001, two of my classmates from B.Tech CSE in Pondicherry Engineering College, Siva and Arun, had an idea to create something that will keep us all connected better than the only option available then – yahoomail group.
+It was exactly 20 years back that I had started to blog online.
+Just when we finished college, in 2001, two of my classmates from B.Tech CSE in Pondicherry Engineering College, Siva and Arun, had an idea to create a website that will keep us all connected, something better than the only option available then – yahoomail group.
 It is funny to think of it now, but back then they were probably on to the first social media idea (along with several others including one Mark Z you could say 🙂 ).
-But unfortunately their campus placement offers were delayed and …
+But unfortunately their campus placement offers were delayed …

 Continue reading